PhyloSketch App User Manual

 PIC

-Here we show a captured hybridization network (Barley et al. [2022], Fig. 2) and combining view obtained using the rectangular cladogram algorithm:
+Here we show a captured hybridization network (Barley et al. [2022], Fig. 2) and a combining view obtained using the rectangular cladogram algorithm:

 PIC